Table of Contents

 The digestive fluid of the stomach also called the gastric juice or stomach acid is mainly composed of sodium chloride (NaCl), potassium chloride (KCl), and hydrochloric acid (HCl), Among these acids, the hydrochloric acid is the strong acid, which plays a vital role in the break down of food molecules and destroys the invading pathogens along with the food particles.

 As the food particles move down into the stomach through the food pipe or oesophagus, the gastric glands present in the stomach produce the acid necessary to digest the food and kill any invading pathogens.
 In certain conditions, the gastric glands produce a large amount of acid, than usual to complete the digestion process.
-This results in acidity and burning sensation.
+This results in acidity and a burning sensation.

 The main causes of the acidity are: